craigmc-ottera/node-gcm/README.md

 If you provide an incorrect recipient key or object type, an `Error` object will be returned to your callback.

 Notice that [you can *at most* send notifications to 1000 registration tokens at a time](https://github.com/ToothlessGear/node-gcm/issues/42).
-This is due to [a restriction](https://firebase.google.com/docs/cloud-messaging/http-server-ref#downstream-http-messages-json) on the side of the FCM API.
+This is due to [a restriction](http://developer.android.com/training/cloudsync/gcm.html) on the side of the GCM API.

 ### Additional message options